turingschool/backend-curriculum-site/module2/lessons/intro_to_html.md

   - How did we create structure in our HTML?

 ### Hyper Text Markup Language

 A Markup Language used for describing the structure/layout of web pages.

+Some HTML tags are "containers" for content, and some tags **are** the content.

 ### Structure of an HTML Document